aj3616/Canadian_Groceries_SQL/README.md

 ## Overview

 This repository provides a foundation for analyzing Canadian grocery pricing and vendor data.
 The project focuses on understanding vendor pricing patterns and brand representation across various grocery products in Canada.
 A key focus of the analysis is identifying whether there is a vendor that consistently offers the cheapest essential product: bread.
-Students can adapt and expand this structure for their own data analysis projects.
+All randomization was using seed = 56.

 ## File Structure

 The repository is structured as follows:

--   `data/raw_data` contains the raw data, including vendor and pricing information in csv.
-Data was cleaned using D Browser for sqlite , however, the sqlite file was too large to be uploaded, so two csv files contained the same data was uploaded
+-   `data/raw_data` Data was cleaned using D Browser for sqlite , however, the sqlite file was too large to be uploaded, the data can be found at https://jacobfilipp.com/hammer/.
 -   `data/analysis_data` contains cleaned datasets prepared for analysis.
 -   `other` contains additional materials such as relevant literature, exploratory notes, and sketches.
 -   `paper` contains files for generating the final report, including Quarto documents, reference bibliographies, and PDFs of the analysis paper.